corps/idol/README.md

 ## Model Files

-Definition idol models is very simple.
+Defining idol models is very simple.
 In fact, the entire grammar of idol is captured as idol models itself, in the example given above.

 Type values that can be given to `TypeDec` include:

 1. `int` a signed int type.
 Defaults to 0 from `expand`
-3.  `string` a string type.
+2.  `string` a string type.
 Defaults to "" from `expand`
-4.  `double` a 64 bit precision float type.
+3.  `double` a 64 bit precision float type.
 Defaults to 0.0 from `expand`.
-5.  `bool` a boolean type of true or false.
+4.  `bool` a boolean type of true or false.
 Defaults to false from `expand`
+5.  `any` type which can capture any other value opaquely.

 Types can also be decorated with container types:

 1.  `int[]` is a list of ints.
 2.  `bool{}` is a map of string -> bool entries.

-Finally, tags can be used to provide additional typing / code gen information.  idol supports 2 by default.
+There are also type and field specializations which can be set that codegen will respect in generating more specialized serialization and types.

 1.  `atleast_one`.
 When included in TypeDec.tags for a list type, the resulting list will validate only if atleast one entry exists, and `expand` will prefill atleast one value.
 This is to support a safe upgrade path from a scalar to a list type in an existing field.